 What is a thalassophile?
 Are you a thalassophile?
 If you have a passion and lover for the sea or ocean, whether as a surfer, swimmer, or sailor, then you might be a thalassophile.

 A thalassophile is someone who gets a kick out of those long, hot beach days, as well as someone who doesn’t feel at home until they’re in or near the sea.
 Let’s dive deeper into the explanation of a thalassophile.

-The word “thalassophile” comes from the Greek words thalassa (θάλασσα) and “philia” (φιλιά) meaning “sea” and “love/affection/fondness” respectively.
+The etymology of the word “thalassophile” comes from the Greek words thalassa (θάλασσα) and “philia” (φιλιά) meaning “sea” and “love/affection/fondness” respectively.